calref/cboe/README.md

   libraries; if you're picky, you can run scons and see it enumerate exactly which libraries are needed
 - ZLib - This is included with the system on the Mac.
-- Catch2 - If you want to build the unit tests, make sure to call `git submodule update --init deps/Catch2`.

 For Linux builds, the following additional dependencies are required:
 - [TGUI](https://tgui.eu/) - version 0.9, **built with C++14** as shown [here](./.github/workflows/scripts/linux/install-tgui.sh)